go-task/task/README.md

       - minify -o public/style.css src/css
 ```

-If there are more than one dependency, they always run in parallel for better
+If there is more than one dependency, they always run in parallel for better
 performance.

 If you want to pass information to dependencies, you can do that the same